CS-433/ml-project-2-pebkac/README.md

 # Data directories
 1. 3d_struct_aa_sdf: Contains the SDF files corresponding to the different amino-acids
 2. 3d_struct_aa_xyz: Contains the XYZ files corresponding to the different amino-acids
+3. data: Contains the MSA of interest (PF00014.fasta) and the associated structure (PF00014_struct.dat)

 # JSON files:
 1. best_hyperparams.json: Contains the optimal hyperparameters of the multi-headed attention block for each representation when trained on the PF00014 MSA